webdriverio/webdriverio/website/docs/TypeScript.md

 $ npm install tsx --save-dev
 ```

 WebdriverIO will automatically detect if these dependencies are installed and will compile your config and tests for you.
 Ensure to have a `tsconfig.json` in the same directory as your WDIO config.

+#### Custom TSConfig

-If you need to set a different path for `tsconfig.json` please use the environment variables for [tsx](https://tsx.is/usage#custom-tsconfig-json-path) or use wdio config's [tsConfigPath setting](/docs/configurationfile).
+If you need to set a different path for `tsconfig.json` please set the TSCONFIG_PATH environment variable with your desired path, or use wdio config's [tsConfigPath setting](/docs/configurationfile).

+Alternatively, you can use the [environment variable](https://tsx.is/usage#custom-tsconfig-json-path) for `tsx`.

+#### Type Checking

 Note that `tsx` does not support type-checking - if you wish to check your types then you will need to do this in a separate step with `tsc`.

 ## Framework Setup

-And your `tsconfig.json` needs the following:
+Your `tsconfig.json` needs the following:

 ```json title="tsconfig.json"
 {